 Who can take part?

-Anyone from the ages of 3 and 103 years.
+Anyone between the ages of 3 and 103 years.
 Almost everyone has played with mud or Plastercine at some point in there lives.
 Most people have not touched it in years.
 Participants invariably experience a beguiling pleasure in touching clay again, modelling shapes and thoughts with this highly plastic, malleable and natural material.

 Why is this helpful?